simulogics/airlinesim-docs/content/docs/advanced/exclusive-game-worlds/batch-commands.en.md

 {{% hint info %}}
 **Info**
-Rather than placing the generated aircraft with one of the official AirlineSim aircraft trading companies, you can optionally specify a company that will receive them instead.
-The production dates will still be distributed among the production period of the respective type.
-Consequently, for the receiving company, this transaction will be booked as "miscellaneous earnings" in the amount of the factory price, followed by immediate depreciation according to the generated aircraft's age.
+Instead of assigning the generated aircraft to one of the official AirlineSim aircraft trading companies, you can optionally specify a different company to receive them.
+The production dates will still be spread across the type’s designated production period.
+As a result, the receiving company will record the transaction as miscellaneous income equal to the aircraft’s factory price, followed by immediate depreciation based on the generated aircraft’s age.
 {{% /hint %}}